Consortium for Urban Education

 CUE Registration Procedures at Butler

 - The student prints this CUE Cross Registration Application.
 If you have any problems, talk to the Cross Registration Officer (CRO) at the Home institution.
-At Butler, the CRO is Deanna Crisan in the Office of Registration & Records, Jordan Hall, Room 133.
-Her phone number is 317-940-9442 and her e-mail is firstname.lastname@example.org.
+At Butler, the CRO is Deanna Crisan in the Office of Registration & Records, Jordan Hall, Room 180.
+Deanna can be contacted by phone, 317-940-9442, or via e-mail at email@example.com.
 Students do not contact the host school directly to enroll.
 If enrollment is done directly through the host institution, you will be billed for the course.

 - The student consults with his/her advisor for course selection.

 - The student secures signatures of his/her Butler advisor and dean.